Agro-iot/iot2tangle.lima/esp32-http-sender/README.md

 ```
 After doing this last step do not close the shell, as we will compile and flash from here.
 If you close the shell you will have to do the previous step again.

-## 2) Download the Ayni Iot2Tangle ESP32 Repository and go to the 'http-sender' folder:
+## 2) Clone the iot2tangle.lima repository and go to the 'esp32-http-sender' folder:
 You can download the repository directly from Github, or from shell or Command Prompt with the following command:
 ```
 git clone https://github.com/Agro-iot/iot2tangle.ayni.git